hbokh/docker-typo3-cms/README.md

 # Docker TYPO3 CMS

-[TYPO3 CMS](http://typo3.org/typo3-cms/) version 6.2 (LTS) on nginx and PHP-FPM.
+Container with the latest [TYPO3 CMS](http://typo3.org/typo3-cms/) version 6.2 (LTS) on NGINX and PHP-FPM.
+Great for testing and demo's.
 Inspired by and borrowed from [paimpozhil/magento-docker](https://registry.hub.docker.com/u/paimpozhil/magento-docker/).

-Needs a MySQL-container to link to.
-I used paintedfox/mariadb (which equals MySQL 5.5)

 ## Start the containers

+The TYPO3-container needs a MySQL-container to link to.
+I used paintedfox/mariadb (which equals MySQL 5.5).

-First start the database:
+First install and start the database:
 `docker run -td --name mariadb -e USER=user -e PASS=password paintedfox/mariadb`

 Followed by the webserver on port 80 and linked to the database:
 `docker run -td --name typo3-cms -p 80:80 --link mariadb:db hbokh/docker-typo3-cms`

-Next, open a webbrowser to *http://< container IP >/site/htdocs/* and configure TYPO3.
+Next, open a webbrowser to *http://< container IP >/* and configure TYPO3.
 For the database-host use the name "db", with USER and PASS as set for the database-container.

 ## Build the container